-The clinical portion of the Minimally Invasive Gynecologic Surgery Fellowship at Mayo Clinic in Arizona provides you with extensive surgical and diagnostic training.
-You will gain hands-on experience diagnosing and managing patients who have a variety of benign and malignant gynecologic diseases.
+The clinical portion of the Minimally Invasive Gynecologic Surgery Fellowship at Mayo Clinic's campus in Arizona provides you with extensive surgical and diagnostic training.
+You gain hands-on experience diagnosing and managing patients who have a variety of benign and malignant gynecologic diseases.

 Additional opportunities include: